franceshg/franceshg/README.md

 ### ⚡ Fun fact

-I regularly train in Muay Thai and have my eyes set on competing 🥊
+I love to train and compete in Muay Thai - an exhilarating and humbling experience! 🥊